-When negotiating on the agreement referred to in this protocols, the employer complies with the Act on Cooperation within Undertakings with regard to the provision of information required in the negotiations as well as with the cooperation agreement of the federations and central organisations.
+When negotiating on an agreement referred to in this protocol, the employer shall comply with the Act on Cooperation within Undertakings with regard to the provision of information required in the negotiations as well as with the cooperation agreement of the federations and central organisations.
 When necessary, the parties may rely on the help of experts.

-The agreement referred to in this protocol is made for a fixed period of time and a maximum of one year at a time.
+An agreement referred to in this protocol is made for a fixed period of time and a maximum of one year at a time.

-If the agreement has been made on the condition that an employee covered by its scope will not be made redundant or laid off during the term of the agreement, the agreement will be cancelled immediately with regard to an employee made redundant or laid off in breach of the agreement.
+If the agreement has been made on the condition that an employee included in its scope will not be made redundant or laid off during the term of the agreement, such an agreement will be terminated with immediate effect with regard to an employee made redundant or laid off in breach of the agreement.